Can I Get Health Insurance Before I Get My Green Card?

 - General health condition – If you suffer from critical illnesses like a heart ailment or liver disease then you must choose a medical travel insurance that covers everything from hospitalization to medicine and from critical medical care to evacuation.
 Your general health condition needs to be factored into the decision before choosing a policy.

 - Activities you wish to participate in –Even a short cab ride can be strenuous for seniors and accidents can occur during some simple activities like strolling on the beach.
 However, you must still plan accordingly and make a list of the activities that you wish to participate in while traveling.
 Now, depending on the nature of your activities, you must choose a plan that offers you the highest coverage.

 Reasons why seniors should always buy travel insurance

 - Stolen baggage: If you’re 70 or above and still have a wanderer’s soul then you must get a travel insurance that covers your luggage.
-There’s nothing more frustrating than a lost luggage with valuables during your trip.
-However, travel insurance that cover lost or stolen luggage can be immensely beneficial while travelling.
+There’s nothing more frustrating than lost luggage with valuables during your trip.
+However, travel insurance that covers lost or stolen luggage can be immensely beneficial while traveling.

 - Trip Cancellations: Inclement weather and unforeseen circumstances can often lead to trip cancellations.
 If you don’t wish to lose your hard-earned money due to flight delays or cancellations, then it’s imperative you buy a travel plan that cover these specific circumstances.

-Seniors need to take extra care while travelling abroad, especially to non-English speaking nations because in an emergency it can be hard to find someone who you can communicate with effectively.
-However, decent travel insurance covers emergency assistance and travel advice.
-That is why selecting the right type of coverage for you needs is done with thorough research before leaving on your trip.
+Seniors need to take extra care while traveling abroad, especially to non-English speaking nations.
+In an emergency, it can be hard to find someone who you can communicate with effectively.
+Decent travel insurance covers emergency assistance and travel advice.
+Selecting the right type of coverage for your needs is done with thorough research before leaving on your trip.

 at 2 Feb 2020